Naperville North High School: Activities

 In 2009, Naperville North created a FIRST Robotics Competition Team.
 Huskie Robotics is one of the school's largest clubs and is well known around the school and surrounding community for its outreach events.
 The student-led team builds competitive robots with support from teacher-coaches, mentors, and corporate sponsors.
 In 2013, Huskie Robotics was part of the winning alliance at the Midwest Regional, granting them a spot in the FIRST Robotics World Championship in St. Louis.
 In 2020 and 2021, Huskie Robotics won the Chairman's Award at the Midwest regional.
+In 2024, the Huskies won the Heartland regional, which granted them a spot in the World Championship where they placed 8th.

 Naperville North has a Junior State of America (JSA) chapter.
 Naperville North's JSA chapter is well known, and has a high chapter membership in the Midwest state.
 They are debaters who form a tight knit group.
 The chapter is also involved in the state structure of JSA.

 Naperville North also has a DECA Chapter.
 The DECA chapter has grown in size and in caliber.
 In the past five years, Naperville North's DECA chapter has had over fifty different state qualifiers, ten state winners (top three), five national winners, including one taking the championship, and elected a State President, who leads Illinois DECA.

 In the winter of 2011, NNHS announced they may have to discontinue print publication of "The North Star."
 This happened as a result of decreased advertising revenue and subscribers.

 In 2018, NNHS announced a new esports club, hosting competitive teams in games such as Rocket League, Overwatch, and League of Legends.
 It quickly grew into one of the school's largest organizations.
 That same year the IHSA began laying the foundation for an Esports State Series and State Final (IHSEA).
-NHNHS esports went on to win the Illinois High School Esports Association in Overwatch championship in May 2019.
+NNHS esports went on to win the Illinois High School Esports Association in Overwatch championship in May 2019.
 In late 2019 as a rookie team they competed in the North America Scholastic Esports Federation Overwatch Tournament, eventually traveling to Santa Clara, CA where they lost in the championship finals to Rocklin High School.